-- 1. Read guidelines attached Appendix 1 - 2.
-New staff are inducted in their duty of care for children and how to recognise signs of bullying, the procedures to follow and when to seek advice from the Head of Pastoral Care. - 3.
-Each year there is an item on the agenda for the staff on anti-bullying procedures. - 4.
+- 1. Read guidelines attached Appendix 2 - 2.
+New staff are inducted in their duty of care for children and how to recognise signs of bullying, the procedures to follow and when to seek advice from the Head of Pastoral Care.

+- 3. Each year there is an item on the agenda for the staff on anti-bullying procedures. - 4.
 At regular weekly staff meetings there is time given for discussing children of concern, which includes potential bullying cases, and strategies for resolving any issues are discussed and agreed. - 5.
-Anti-bullying is incorporated into the Jigsaw PSHCE programme in Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work.
+Anti-bullying is incorporated into the My Life and 3D Dimensions PSHCE programme.